-A version of the 'institutionalist tale' trying to establish a detailed link between the behavioural motivations traditionally emphasized by 'rationalists' (such as sheer utility maximization), on the one hand, and other motivational factors (including moral and ethical ones), on the other, is 'socio-economics' (see Etzioni, 1988).
+3 A version of the 'institutionalist perspective' attempting to comprise both the motivational drivers emphasized by the 'rationalists' (self-interested utility maximization), and other motivational factors (including moral and ethical ones), is the so-called 'socio-economic perspective' (Etzioni 1988).
 Incidentally, note that, as the latter approach shows, non-utilitarian motivations can be brought into the picture without giving up 'rational' (at least in the sense of purposeful and coherent) decision-making.
-But see also below.